BMR Calculator

 About BMR Calculator

-Welcome to the BMR Calculator, a comprehensive tool for estimating your Basal Metabolic Rate — the number of calories your body burns each day just to keep you alive.
-This calculator supports both the Mifflin-St Jeor equation (recommended for accuracy) and the classic Harris-Benedict equation, and provides your Total Daily Energy Expenditure (TDEE), macronutrient estimates, and step-by-step formula walkthrough.
+Welcome to the BMR Calculator, a comprehensive tool for estimating your Basal Metabolic Rate (BMR) and Resting Metabolic Rate (RMR) — the number of calories your body burns each day just to keep you alive.
+This calculator supports both the Mifflin-St Jeor equation (recommended for accuracy) and the classic Harris-Benedict equation, and provides your Total Daily Energy Expenditure (TDEE), macronutrient estimates, and a step-by-step formula walkthrough.

 What is BMR (Basal Metabolic Rate)?